camillethuyentruong/protocols/sporemat.md

 ## What are spore mats

 Some ectomycorrhizal Pezizomycete fungi (Ascomycota) can produce sexual meiospores in ascocarps (cup fungi or truffles) and asexual mitosopores (conidia) in spore mats.
 While the ascocarps are easily identified as species of cup fungi or truffles, spore mats are not generally recognizable as such.
-They appear as patches of mycelia with powdery spores on soil, fallen leaves, twigs or rocks, a few days after rainfall.
+They appear a few days after rainfall as patches of mycelia with powdery spores on soil, fallen leaves, twigs or rocks.
 Some species are dense and fluffy, while others are thinner, and may follow the veins of dead leaves or twigs.
 Most begin white, but some species may turn a shade of red, pink, blue or yellow, and the mitotic spores may be one of these colors as well.

 *Teleomorph (truffle, above) and anamorph (yellowish spore mat, below) of Amylascus:*